Top of page

 Bio

 Professor Mount’s research interests include the African Diaspora, slavery, emancipation, Jim Crow, colonialism, American empire, the Atlantic World, racial capitalism, critical mixed race studies, Afro-Asian solidarities, peace studies, and radical Black politics.
 Additionally, he has been at the forefront of advancing a new field of inquiry coalescing under the moniker of the Black Pacific—a liminal site of global Blackness where alternate formations of race, empire, and self-invention were re-imagined and contested alongside older notions established in the circuits of the Black Atlantic.
 Methodologically this work spans the fields of cultural, social, political, and intellectual history.
 His current book project is a global history of emancipation told through the lived realities of transnational Black workers who jettisoned the Atlantic World for a new life in the Pacific.
-Tentatively titled Slavery’s Empire: Reconstruction in the Black Pacific, this project revisits the older historiographical debates surrounding American Reconstruction through an entirely new set of transnational archival sources.
+Tentatively titled Black Elsewheres: Slavery, Empire, and Reconstruction in the Black Pacific, this project revisits the older historiographical debates surrounding American Reconstruction through an entirely new set of transnational archival sources.
 Collectively, these sources reveal concrete plans after emancipation for a massive state-funded colonization program that promised to relocate over five million formerly enslaved peoples from the Atlantic World to America’s nascent empire in Hawaii and the Philippines.
 By following the lives of ordinary black teachers, chefs, artists, and sharecroppers as they migrated and attempted to enact this program, Mount’s book promises to unveil the largely overlooked connections between the death of legalized American slavery and the birth of American overseas empire.

 As part of his research into the lasting legacies of slavery, Professor Mount co-founded the scholarly team that uncovered the University of Chicago’s historical ties to slavery and began collaborating with community preservationists, genealogists, and activists on the South Side of Chicago organizing for reparations.
 That team, The Reparations at UChicago Working Group (RAUC), has continued to work on theorizing reparations as an ongoing praxis in conversation with practitioners around the world.
 While at Auburn University he was an active supporter of the Alabama Prison Arts + Education Project and a co-founder of the short-lived Alabama Center for Transformative Justice which was a collaboration between Auburn University and Tuskegee University to address the region’s current legacy of slavery and antiblackness.
-His second book project, tentatively titled “Reparations: A Global History of an Idea” will trace the genealogy of reparations struggles globally from indiginious technologies of justice making to the rise of international socialism/anarchism to our present moment where a number of new/old reparative practices appear to be on the ascent.
+His second book project, tentatively titled “Reparations: A Global History of Justice” will trace the genealogy of reparations struggles globally from indigenous technologies of justice making to the rise of international socialism/anarchism to our present moment where a number of new/old reparative practices appear to be on the ascent.
 In the fields of public history and the digital humanities, Mount previously served as an editor for Black Perspectives, the world’s largest online destination for African American history.

 Background